yasint23/My_Devops/hands-on/hands-on/Jenkins/jenkins-04-tomcat/4-README.md

   <user username="tomcat" password="tomcat" roles="manager-script,admin-gui"/>
 ```

-- Note : Don't make any change only add the bottom the bash command above.
+- Note : Don't forget to remove the xml comment bloks `<!--` and `-->`.
+Delete these enclosing lines.  # if you copied below file ignore this.

 - Go to the `/opt/tomcat/webapps/host-manager/META-INF/` and edit file `context.xml`.
 Actually commenting out the tagged `CookieProcessor` and `Valve` parts.
-# sudo vi context.xml and make comment lines between <contex...> line and <manager...> line

 ```bash
 <?xml version="1.0" encoding="UTF-8"?>